Laboratory-Imaging/GA3-examples/README.md

 # GA3 Examples

+Examples are organized into folders based on NIS Elements version which they were made with.

 > [!NOTE]
-> This repository is under development.
-> We will be adding more examples soon.
+> More examples are coming soon.

-Examples are organized into folders based on the version they were made for.

 ### Examples for NIS-Elements version 6.10 (scheduled for summer 2024)